crownstone/website/business/03-oem.md

 {% include snippets/centered-text-home-begin background='light'%}

-Work with Crownstone will **speed up your R&D** tremendously if it also fits application areas we already cover.
+Working with Crownstone will **speed up your R&D** tremendously if it also fits the application areas we already cover.

 {% include snippets/centered-text-home-end %}